 On our website

 If necessary, you may purchase these from stock photo libraries.
 Please ensure you have the copyright/permission to use the images supplied in all media for perpetuity, which should include all social media channels where images are likely to be shared by third parties.
-You should include any necessary credits on Form B. You can rank your submitted images in order of preference in Form B, although the Royal Society digital team may choose a different image for your web page to achieve overall design consistency.
+You should include any necessary credits on Form B. Please note that the Royal Society has final editorial control over which image is used to achieve overall design consistency.

 - High-resolution (minimum 300dpi, 1024px x 540px)